 One of the great bonuses of the film is Lionel Atwill, an actor who came to fame in various mad scientist films of the era including Doctor X (1932), Mystery of the Wax Museum (1933), The Vampire Bat (1933) and with an especially memorable role as the wooden-armed police inspector in Son of Frankenstein (1939).
 Atwill has the time of his life and plays the villain as an aristocratic fop, outfitted with a monocle and at one point is even seen whipping an abducted man with a cat-of-nine-tails to get information.

-Captain America was subsequently incarnated by Reb Brown in two laughably unconvincing tv movies Captain America (1979) and Captain America II (1979) that failed to go to pilot; was then remade on the big-screen with Albert Pyuns cheap Captain America (1990) starring Matt Salinger; and as the big-budget Captain America: The First Avenger (2011) starring Chris Evans, who subsequently played the role in the sequels Captain America: The Winter Soldier (2014) and Captain America: Civil War (2016) and the Marvel Comics team-ups The Avengers (2012) and Avengers: Age of Ultron (2015).
+Captain America was subsequently incarnated by Reb Brown in two laughably unconvincing tv movies Captain America (1979) and Captain America II (1979) that failed to go to pilot; was then remade on the big-screen with Albert Pyuns cheap Captain America (1990) starring Matt Salinger; and as the big-budget Captain America: The First Avenger (2011) starring Chris Evans, who subsequently played the role in the sequels Captain America: The Winter Soldier (2014) and Captain America: Civil War (2016) and the Marvel Comics team-ups The Avengers (2012), Avengers: Age of Ultron (2015) and the upcoming Avengers: Infinity Wat (2018).
 The Captain America story is also told in the animated Ultimate Avengers (2006) and the Captain appears in other Marvel animated films such as Ultimate Avengers II (2006) and Next Avengers: Heroes of Tomorrow (2008).

 Full serial online in several parts beginning here:-